 Yoga for Kids & Teens

 Yoga for children should be as dynamic and playful as the joyful innate nature of the child is to be present, alert, aware.
 Yoga is very beneficial for children's overall health and development.
 The practice has great potential for protecting the physical alignment of the body and uplifting the emotional well being through the vital development phases of a child’s growth.
 The asanas (postures) are the physical foundation of the practice through which other aspects (moral, philosophical) can be learned.
 Through preparatory movements and actions, children learn to coordinate the two sides of their body through a playful yet methodical introduction to the yoga asanas.
 While the emphasis is upon mobility and agility for the younger ages, gradually the postures are improved and perfected.
 We will also learn and practice poses that are soothing for stomachaches, poses that help with headaches, those which help for sore necks and backs after lots of studying and school work, and which postures help make us strong and improve our posture for daily practice, and much more!
-This quickly-paced playful class (especially for children ages 7 & up, tweens & teens welcome!), is modeled on the children's yoga program taught at the Ramamani Iyengar Memorial Yoga Institute.
+This quickly-paced playful class is modeled on the children's yoga program taught at the Ramamani Iyengar Memorial Yoga Institute.
 Parents are welcomed to accompany the younger children.
 This class accepts children as young as 4 accompanied by a parent, but is ideal for older children, especially those age 8 & up.
 This class is offered in monthly sessions when enough students preregister.
 Register online here.
 When kids and teen yoga class is not offered on the weekly schedule, older children and teens are welcome to attend regular classes with parents, and teens may also attend without parents.